bryanthowell-tableau/tableau_tools/README.md

 ### 6.5 rest_xml_request.py and rest_json_request.py
 The deepest level of connection management in the library live in rest_xml_request.py and rest_json_request.py.
 They are separated from the basic implementation of TableauServerRest for historic reasons (to the best of my memory).

+rest_json_request is an almost exact copy of rest_xml_request, but it sends with the correct headers for JSON and does basic parsing from errors that come back as JSON responses.
+It is not as thoroughly tested, because JSON is mostly useful as a retrieval mechanism, while there's no real disadvantage to sending UPDATES and ADDs as XML through the library.

 The TableauRestApiBase class holds an internal instantiated instance of both classes:

     self._request_obj: Optional[RestXmlRequest] = None